gkresic/gkresic.github.io/_posts/2022-10-16-simple-technologies-dont-scale.md

 title: Simple technologies don't scale
 permalink: simple-technologies-dont-scale
 ---
-Most of us are intimidated by big, complex problems.
-And since most of us are a bit cocky (in a positive way!) we are often inclined to dismiss inherited complex products and technologies as "old" or "bloated" and tend to solve every problem with "refactor" using some "new technology".
+As programmers, most of us are intimidated by big, complex problems.
+And since most of us are a bit cocky too (in a positive way!) we are often inclined to dismiss inherited complex products and technologies as "old" or "bloated" and tend to solve every problem with "refactor" using some "new technology".
 Similarly, we tend to dismiss as "not needed" most of the things we don't understand.
 Don't know about you, but I have to confess that throughout my career I have sinned on all of those accounts.

 <!--more-->